rjspencer/docs/theming.md

 ## {option} Variables
 You can set up ways for StageBloc users to customize their theme to their liking without them doing any HTML/CSS/JS editing with custom theme {option}s.

-*Note: these shouldn't be used as theme assets (things users won't change, such as sprites)*
+*Note: These shouldn't be used as theme assets (things users won't change, such as sprites)*

 *Note: Less is often more.
 If someone wants very specific, fine tune control, it's best if they just edit the theme.*